Argente94/horizm-posts/README.md

 ## What we have to do
 Currently, you should focus to complete the following parts:
 - Build a table with the post list.
 Customers usually sort each column, so you need to implement this feature.
-Furthermore, as you can see in the design, some data is formatted (For example, Network shows an icon).
+Furthermore, as you can see in the design, some data is formatted (For example, Network is shown as an icon).

 - Implement a graph to analyse impressions by **Media Types** or **Networks**.
 You can toggle these options to see different data. ***(The title of this section must change to reactively)***